 What this means is that it’s worth reading through the bill to find the correspondence address, which may at times be listed under “Write to us here” or some other such description.
 Save copies of the bills in case there is ever a question about proper listing of creditors.

 This is just one example of the procedural and legal challenges of bankruptcy.
-It is recommended that an experienced bankruptcy attorney be retained in your jurisdiction to help with traps for the unwary you may not even realize exist.
+Retain an experienced bankruptcy attorney in your jurisdiction to help with traps you may not even realize exist.
 Look for a member of the National Association of Consumer Bankruptcy Attorneys [NACBA].
 Their website will point you to local members.